Lesson video

 So glass balloons can be created here when they're heated up to extraordinary temperatures and blowing air into them.

-The glass is melted over a very hot fire, and then the glass maker will blow through a tube to put some air inside it, and then as that glass cools, it creates a beautiful shape.
+The glass is melted over a very hot fire, and then the glass maker will blow through a tube to put some air inside it.

-Here, you can see it at work.
+Here you can see it at work.

 Small amounts of the melted glass are collected on the end of a long metal pipe.

-There, you can see the liquid state glass.
+There you can see the liquid state glass.

 I didn't even know that glass could be turned into a liquid state like this.

-The glass blower can roll this liquid glass to shape it, so rolling it around that pipe.
+The glass blower can roll this liquid glass to shape it.

-They then blow through the pipe, inflating the glass a little bit like a balloon.
+They then blow through the pipe inflating the glass a little bit like a balloon.

 You can create lots of different shapes and animals like this if you are very skilled.

-This allows us to create objects in various shapes and sizes for different purposes, like glass containers that you can see here, holding milk, a magnifying glass that will enable you to read things that are a little bit too small, and of course, a window.
+This allows us to create objects in various shapes and sizes for different purposes like glass containers that you can see here holding milk, a magnifying glass that will enable you to read things that are a little bit too small, and of course, a window.

 All of these have been cut to size.

-They've been moulded using special machines.
+They've been molded using special machines.

 So stop and think.